BorisVV/coinCollectorProject5_valle/README.md

 ## Command lines used to RUN the APP (first time, follow the instructions below).
 ## First
-* from the :file_folder: coinCollectorApp run the following commands.
+* from the :file_folder: coinCollectorApp/ run the following commands.
 *		$ python coinSite/manage.py makemigrations
 		  	(no spaces in makemigrations)
 	 	$ python coinSite/manage.py migrate